kamu-data/kamu-docs/content/cli/_index.md

 ## About

-`kamu` is an easy-to-use command-line tool for managing, transforming, and collaborating on structured data.
+`kamu` (pronounced `kaˈmju`) is an easy-to-use command-line tool for managing, transforming, and collaborating on structured data.

 In short, it can be described as:
 * Decentralized data warehouse